* China’s official beef imports quadrupled last year

 * Beef smuggled from countries such as Brazil, India

-* China likely to allow Indian, Brazilian beef shipments
+* China likely to allow Indian, Brazilian beef shipments soon

 * To fill gap as Australian beef exports hit by drought

 SINGAPORE/BEIJING, March 19 (Reuters) - Sidestepping Beijing’s import curbs, industry sources estimate hundreds of thousands of tonnes of beef from countries such as Brazil and India is being smuggled into China via neighbouring Hong Kong and Vietnam.

 The massive, unofficial trade reflects China’s hunger for beef.
 Official imports quadrupled last year, as the growing ranks of the middle class demanded more high-protein food, while the grey market could be more than double that size.